The Only 5 Countries in the World Without Airports

 As the smallest country in the world to border two countries (Austria and Germany), Liechtenstein is also without an airport.
 Visitors would need to enter by car, boat, or the popular rail system from nearby Swiss or Austrian rail stations.
 The nearest airport is Switzerland’s St. Gallen–Altenrhein.
 For perspective, Liechtenstein is nearly eight times smaller than the city of Los Angeles, with its largest city housing only 6,000 residents.
 It’s tiny but powerful, with the one of the highest GDPs per capita and one of the lowest national debts.

 Andorra is landlocked on the border between Spain and France.
 Located in the Pyrenees mountain range, this micro-nation allows beautiful hikes, climbs, and views.
 Andorra’s capital city is Andorra la Vella, which is also the highest-elevated capital city in Europe.
 There are five airports within three hours of Andorra in Spain and France.
 With or without an airport, Andorra is definitely doing something right—it consistently has one of the highest life expectancies in the world.
-While no one should be traveling at the moment, here’s a potential idea of what travel could look like after the coronavirus.
+Before planning your next trip, learn about the two safest airlines you can take right now according to people who have traveled.